 It’s also a good idea to cut down on processed foods that are high in salt, sugar, and refined carbs.
 Examples of these foods include deli meats, tinned soup, pizza, crisps, and other processed snacks.
 Foods that are branded as ‘low-fat’ are often high in both sugar and salt.

-You can find out more in our articles; What are the benefits of a whole food, plant-based diet? and The DASH diet – what is it and what are the pros and cons?
-The DASH diet (Dietary Approaches to Stop Hypertension) is specifically tailored to lower blood pressure, and some of its main principles include limiting processed foods, reducing salt intake, and prioritising whole foods.
+You can find out more in our articles: What are the benefits of a whole food, plant-based diet? and The DASH diet – what is it and what are the pros and cons?
+The DASH diet (Dietary Approaches to Stop Hypertension) is specifically tailored to help lower blood pressure.

 5. Eat more potassium

-While eating any foods that are rich in vitamins and minerals is a good idea, when it comes to lowering blood pressure, it’s especially helpful to make sure you’re getting enough potassium.
+While eating any foods that are rich in vitamins and minerals is a good idea, when it comes to lowering blood pressure, it can be especially helpful to make sure you’re getting enough potassium.

 Potassium not only reduces the harmful effects of sodium in your body, but it also eases pressure in your blood vessels.

-The best source of potassium is through food rather than supplements – and consuming around 3,500mg of potassium each day is recommended.
+It’s recommended we consume around 3,500mg of potassium each day.
 However, if you suffer from kidney disease, it’s important not to ingest too much.
 So if you’re unsure, it’s best to speak to your GP about your optimum potassium level.

 Fruits like bananas, apricots, avocados, tomatoes, melons, and oranges are all high in potassium, as are vegetables like potatoes, sweet potatoes, mushrooms, peas, leafy greens, and spinach.